The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

 Some people, like Coach Carson, use Real Estate to make their millions.
 Where should you start?
 The Baby Steps to Your First Rental, Flip, or Wholesale Property (6 Case Studies)

-Are you climbing uphill on a mountain of student loan debt with no hope of becoming a millionaire?
-Travis from Student Loan Planner has some thoughts on that.
+Student Loan Planner has some thoughts on that.
 Is Financial Independence With Student Loans (Even Six-Figures of Debt) Possible?

 What if you could have six-figures in student loan debt forgiven?
 It’s happening!
 The Biglaw Investor shares An Interview with a Person Who Received PSLF Forgiveness.